The name doesn't sound appealing. In fact, it sounds dirty and dreary. But don't let the name fool you.

 Craving some more warmth than Colorado's springtime weather can provide?
 Head to the Salida area, which is known as Colorado's "banana belt" of the mountains.

-While that term may be a bit generous, Salida does experience milder temps than the rest of Colorado due to its location and the interaction with the air moving over the mountains.
-The average temp in Salida doesn't usually get below 49 degrees in January, yet summers don't get too hot.
-Average July temperatures are a perfect 77 degrees.
+While that term may be a bit generous, Salida does experience milder temperatures than the rest of Colorado due to its location and the interaction with the air moving over the mountains.
+The average temperature in Salida doesn't usually get below 49 degrees Fahrenheit in January, yet summers don't get too hot.
+Average July temperatures are a perfect 77 degrees Fahrenheit.
 Annual rainfall isn't usually more than a foot.
 Here, it's mild, warm, and dry.
 The town claims more than 330 sunny days a year.

 It's Perfect For the Hot Springs Loop

 A fun fact about western Colorado: It's brimming with naturally warm or hot thermal waters that create hot springs.
 You can plan an entire vacation of them by following the Historic Hot Springs Loop, which brings you through Chaffee County, Ouray County, Pagosa Springs, Glenwood Springs, and Steamboat Springs.

 The loop itself spans 720 miles, but if you divide it over a week, it's not much driving per day.
 The loop will bring you to at least 19 different hot springs, including a vapor cave underground to an adult-only, clothing-optional hot springs spot called Orvis Hot Springs.

 There Aren't Restaurant Waits

 In the winter, it's next to impossible to get into some of the ski towns' most popular restaurants.
 After the slopes close down, some of the restaurants shut down, too, but not all of them.